elastos/Elastos/NonDeveloperGuide/topics/partnerships/README.md

 ### Zapya - P2P File Transfer App with 500 million users

-Zapya is a peer-to-peer file sharing app across different platforms such as Android and IOS phone, WP, PC etc. Zapya ranked #1 among the similar category Apps.
+Zapya is a peer-to-peer file sharing app across different platforms such as Android and iOS phone, WP, PC etc. Zapya ranked #1 among the similar category apps.
 This app enables users in countries even with low internet penetration and poor internet architecture to transfer and share files without using the internet, by creating a Wi-Fi hotspot to which other devices can connect.
 Zapya agrees to build on top of Elastos with a decentralized app called ViewChain.

 ---